bry/bry/README.md

     - Weekly personal games played disappear forever (no recording data, no analytics for improving)
     - Nobody knows how good doubles pairs truly are together
     - Organizers struggle to create evenly matched games
-    - Peronsal improvement is difficult to see
+    - Personal improvement is difficult to see
     - Badminton groups have no reliable history

 #### Weekly Games Played Streak Bar